 ‘Can you cancel my 1 o’clock lunch appointment please Mary, I’m going out.’

 ‘You haven’t got a 1 o’clock lunch appointment,’ she replied.

 ‘I cancelled it when I saw Jean going into your office.’

 Mary smiled and Cap left.

-Captain Clean stood at the top of New Old Baker Road and wondered which side to start on.
-The police would have already visited Mr Martin Daley, because they knew where everyone lived – they were nosey like that.
-Cap had asked for access to their databases before, but apparently giving out personal data to men who run around in silly outfits wasn’t something the chief of police was keen to do.
-HyJean had suggested trying to hack their system to get the data, but Cap was insistent that they shouldn’t do that as it was illegal.
+Captain Clean stood at the top of New Old Road and wondered which side to start on.
+The police would have already visited Mr Daley, because they knew where everyone lived – they were nosey like that.
+Cap had asked for access to their databases before, but apparently giving out personal data to strange people who run around in silly outfits wasn’t something the chief of police was very keen to do.
+HyJean had suggested trying to hack their system to get the data, but Cap was insistent that they shouldn’t do that as it was “probably illegal”.

 ‘Might as well start with number one,’ Cap said.
-He marched up to the first door on the left and knocked on it.
+He marched up to the first door on the left side of the road and knocked on it.
+While he waited, Cap noticed that the door knocker was quite dirty, so he pulled a cloth out from a pocket on his belt and gave it a quick wipe.
 After a short wait, the door opened to reveal a rather jittery man who appeared to be 50 years old, although he’d actually been wearing the 50th birthday badge for over 2 years now.

 ‘No, I’m Brian,’ replied Brian in a nervous tremor.
 ‘Why?
 Who sent you?
 Is this to do with the courgettes again?’

 ‘No, no. I’m with the council.
 I’m looking for a Mr Martin Daley.
 I don’t suppose you know where he lives do you?’